scottmillers/Terraform/aws/bioinformatics/docs/omics-r2r-error.md

 - We have been successful running the NVIDIA Parabricks Germline HaplotypeCaller WGS for up to 50X as of August 2023
 - As of November 1 2023, we are unable to run the workflow with the same account permissions, and the same data

-## What are the error messages?
+## What is the error?

-Here is the run result and the console error message:
+Here is the console error message for the workflow run:

 ![Error](images/7709200-error.png)

-The Cloudwatch logs:
+Here is the cloudwatch log for the workflow run:

 ```
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------